Sunday

 Handful thinly sliced mushrooms

-Bok choy stems and leaves thinly sliced
+Bok choy stems and leaves thinly sliced 1 large green chilli, sliced (optional)

 2 carrots thinly sliced